espnet/espnet/doc/espnet2_task.md

 One of the big purposes of ESPnet2 is to provide a common interface and enable us to focus more on the unique parts of each task.

-`Task` class is a common system to build training tools among each task, ASR, TTS, LM, etc. inspired by `Fairseq Task` idea.
+`Task` class is a common system to build training tools for each task, ASR, TTS, LM, etc. inspired by `Fairseq Task` idea.
-To build your task in ESPnet2, only you have to do is just inheriting `AbsTask` class:
+To build your task, only you have to do is just inheriting `AbsTask` class:

 ```python
 from espnet2.tasks.abs_task import AbsTask